Introduction to Spas

 If you want to find out what a spa is like, you can always ask for a tour before you book an appointment.
 The spa may or not be able to accommodate you, but it's fair to ask.
-Here are a few things to look for.
+There are a few things to look for when researching ahead.

 More Spa Basics

-People who are interested in weight loss or jump-starting a health lifestyle often choose destination spas that offer an all-encompassing spa experience.
+People who are interested in weight loss or jump-starting a healthy lifestyle often choose destination spas that offer an all-encompassing spa experience.
 Examples are Lake Austin Spa Resort or Canyon Ranch.

 Spas provide wonderful, nurturing experiences, but they aren't usually cheap.
 There are many affordable destination spas that have what you're looking for at friendlier prices.